public-key-cryptography/public-key-editor/README.md

 	the sender's from address to the saved messages even if they have attached files; the ViewSaved- EmailsListener class was modified so that it creates only one instance of the SavedEmails class or opens only one dialog box even if the user clicks more than once on the view saved emails menu item;
-	a few deprecated methods such as frame.pack() and filechooser.showDialog() were replaced even though the compiler doesn't issue warnings for some deprecated methods because the warnings are suppressed;
+	a few deprecated methods such as Frame pack() and Filechooser showDialog() were replaced even though the compiler doesn't issue warnings for some deprecated methods because the warnings are suppressed;
 	the find class was modified so that it doesn't show the number of occurrences for an empty string;

-	the PassphraseDialog class was rewritten to extend JDialog instead of JPanel and the code was mod- ified so that the modal variable is set to false so the constructor doesn't block and the program can use the object returned by the constructor to set the font, color, and other variables, and then the modality is changed to true by the readPassphrase and readDialog methods so that the dialog.set Visible method blocks until the user clicks the ok button and the passphrase size and email address are validated; the document / file type detection was corrected so the program correctly displays html documents instead of trying to display them as image files which caused the dialog frame to collapse; and the hyperactive class was modified to copy the url address to the clipboard so the user can copy and paste the address into a web browser if an email provider like yandex sends mes- sages to clients using html that has hyperlinks.
+	an error that caused the message states to reset to the unread state when a message was deleted was corrected; the PassphraseDialog class was rewritten to extend JDialog instead of JPanel and the code was modified so that the modal variable is set to false so the constructor doesn't block and the pro- gram can use the object returned by the constructor to set the font, color, and other variables, and then the modality is changed to true by the readPassphrase and readDialog methods so that the Dialog setVisible method blocks until the user clicks the ok button and the passphrase size and email address are validated; the document / file type detection was corrected so the program correctly displays html documents instead of trying to display them as image files which caused the dialog frame to collapse;

+	the hyperactive class was modified to copy the url address to the clipboard so the user can copy and paste the address into a web browser if an email provider like yandex sends messages to clients using html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized for the unselected tabs or panels; the SavedEmails variable or object was moved from the RetrieveMail- Frame class to the EmailPanel so that different email tabs have separate saved emails; and the state- Changed method for the RetrieveMailFrame was modified to show and hide the saved emails frames for different usernames or email panels if the selected tab is changed.